ctranstrum/chuck/cases/README.md

 ## Print quality hints

+When printing this case,
+it should be noted that the attic portion of the case is designed to have heat-set inserts melted into it, so it is not recommended to print the attic using a resin printer or using a material that cannot be melted easily, unless you plan on altering the case design to use another method to fasten the case together.

+All other parts of the case can be printed in whatever material you like.

+For FDM printing,
-The top case and the attic are best printed upside down, so that the visible part of the case is against the print bed, giving the best top surface and requiring minimal supports to print.
+the top case and the attic are best printed upside down, so that the visible part of the case is against the print bed, giving the best top surface and requiring minimal supports to print.

-I had better luck on my prints with supports enabled.
+I had better luck on my FDM prints with supports enabled.
-However, it also meant I had to do a little post-processing on the prints to get them ready for assembly.
+However, it also meant I had to do a little post-processing on the prints to remove the supports prior to assembly.

 ## Encoder knobs